List of Playboy Playmates of 1964: September

-Astrid Schultz, known as Astrid Schulz (born September 12, 1939, in Heemstede) is a Dutch model and actress who was Playboy magazine's Playmate of the Month for the September 1964 issue.
-She's the first Dutch-born Playmate to appear in Playboy's American edition.
+Astrid Schultz (12 September 1939 – 8 September 2012), known as Astrid Schulz, was a Dutch model and actress who was Playboy magazine's Playmate of the Month for the September 1964 issue.

+Astrid was the first Dutch-born Playmate to appear in the American edition of Playboy.
 Her centerfold was photographed by Mario Casilli.
+She died on 8 September 2012, at the age of 72.

 October

-Rosemarie Hillcrest (born January 5, 1943) is a British model who is best known as Playboy's Playmate of the Month for October 1964.
+Rosemarie Hillcrest (born January 5, 1943, as Rosemary Grayson in Exeter, Devon, England, United Kingdom), is a British model who is best known as Playboy's Playmate of the Month for October 1964 under the name "Rosemarie Hillcrest".
 According to The Playmate Book, Rosemarie was discovered by Playboy through unusual means: she needed an interview with a millionaire for the college newspaper she was writing for, so she traveled to the United States and went to the Playboy Mansion in Chicago where she persuaded Hugh Hefner to agree to an interview.
 During the interview, he asked her if she would be interested in becoming a Playmate.
 She has a brief appearance in the rowing galley scene in The Magic Christian.

-Hillcrest is also noteworthy for having the largest natural breast measurements of any Playmate.
+Rosemarie is also noteworthy for having the largest natural breast measurements of any Playmate, 41-inches.

+After her Playboy appearance, Grayson served as a magistrate in England and later moved to North Wales with her now-deceased husband.

+As of 2006, she runs a public relations firm from her home.

 November

 Kai Brendlinger (born September 8, 1943, in Minneapolis, Minnesota) was Playboy magazine's Playmate of the Month for the November 1964 issue.

 Her centerfold was photographed by Pompeo Posar.
 Brendlinger was working as a Bunny at the Chicago Playboy Club when she appeared in the magazine's "Bunnies of Chicago" pictorial of August 1964.
 Her Playmate layout was published a few months later.

 December

-Jo Collins (birthname Janet Canoy, born August 5, 1945, in Lebanon, Oregon) is Playboy magazine's Playmate of the Month for December 1964 and Playmate of the Year for 1965.
+Jo Collins (Born Janet Canoy, on August 5, 1945, in Lebanon, Oregon) is Playboy magazine's Playmate of the Month for December 1964 and Playmate of the Year for 1965.

 Her original pictorial was photographed by Mario Casilli.

 She was married to the baseball player Bo Belinsky for five years (1970 to 1975).